serdimoa/charting/Widget-Constructor.md

 `````

 ####:chart: trading_controller
-Trading Controller is a thing which will make your trading live. [[Read more|Trading-Controllers]].
+Trading Controller is a thing which will make your trading live. [[Read more|Trading-Controller]].

 #See Also